-It is estimated that IT spending has grown significantly over the last decade, to the tune of $3.8 trillion in 2019, according to Gartner.
+It is estimated that IT spending is projected to total $4.2 trillion in 2021, an increate of 8.6% from 2020, according to Gartner.
 With an upsurge in the number of applications used by the average business user, it has become important to address the fact that these applications aren’t always vetted by the IT department.
 These business users might not be fully aware of the drawbacks or vulnerabilities of their new tools on an enterprise-wide scale.
 This is where the IT department can step in and help lead the business users in the right direction.
 This is called Business-Led IT.

 Business-Led IT refers to any technology that is purchased and used outside of the IT department or outside of the CIO’s purview.
 As business leaders take more decisions regarding the tools and technology to help improve productivity, they are also involving the IT department by taking inputs to better understand how the software could benefit the company on the whole.